GideonWolfe/canvas-tui/README.md

 The top bar is called the `tab bar`, and there should be one tab per enrolled course, plus a dashboard.
 You can use the `h` and `l` keys to navigate left and right respectively, and `Enter` to make a selection.

 On a course page, you can use `j` and `k` to scroll down and up the list of pages provided by the canvas course. press `Space` to select a page.
 Currently only a few generic page types are supported for native viewing.
-I will soon implement an "open in browser" functionality for those pages that are impractical to display.
+To open any page in the browser, simply press `o` while viewing that page.

 # Configuration